Thierno Abdourahmane Bah: Childhood

 Thierno Aliou Bhoubha Ndiyan was not only the great scholar of fundamental books, the innovative educator, he was also a classic poet in Arabic and in Poular, noted by Paul Marty in Islam in Guinea 1917.

 According to Ibrahima Caba Bah, his children told stories that some evenings, after the extinction of the fires of the school reading, he used to bring together some of the students, often under the direction of Thierno Oumar Kaana, to make them recite his poems from one of his books (Maqaliida-As-Sa'aadati).
 He listened from his room standing under the orange tree in the courtyard, vaguely illuminated by the dying embers of the doudhal.

 The teens, aware of the attention that their portrait recital their revered master, would go thereby heart, putting the best of their talent.
 Without thinking, they took a taste of the poetry, assimilated the prosody Arabic and, by corollary.
 The fact is that many of these students have left good quality if not charming poems, mainly in Pular, the more productive has been Thierno Jawo Pellel.

 It is therefore in a family community where the study of books and the exercises of the mind were the main activity that Thierno Abdourahmane began to discover the world.
 When dozens of children and adolescents, sitting in a circle in the open air, around the great fire for the study of the evening, syllables or Koranic verses written on their boards, the show " Sound and Light " exudes a poetry that cannot forget anyone who lived or simply observed.
 Do not look elsewhere for the source to which Thierno Abdourahmane draws a taste for the written word, and poetry in particular.

-Thierno Abdourahmane, despite his young age, was one of those, with his brother Thierno Habibou, who had memorized the Koran under the direction of their father, he had completed Bur-hanu and Sulaymi, two booklets, Islamic.
-The two brothers had also completed the book of Shaykh Abu Zayd, the famous imam of Kairouan in Tunisia, the Ricalat, this epistle quite voluminous and detailed manual of law and Islamic ritual, taught in all Koranic schools of the Fouta-Djallon.
-With their nephew Dai, son of Alfa Bakar Diari, the two brothers were in the revision of the Muhayyibi, a poem to the glory of the Prophet Muhammad.
+Thierno Abdourahmane, with his brother Thierno Habibou, had memorized the Koran under the direction of their father, he had completed Bur-hanu and Sulaymi, two booklets, Islamic.
+The two brothers had also completed the book of Shaykh Abu Zayd, the imam of Kairouan in Tunisia, the Ricalat, this epistle quite voluminous and detailed manual of law and Islamic ritual, taught in all Koranic schools of the Fouta-Djallon.
+With their nephew Dai, son of Alfa Bakar Diari, the two brothers were in the revision of the Muhayyibi, a poem glorifying Muhammad.

 Thierno Aliou Bhoubha Ndiyan had perceived the keen intelligence of his child, that he encouraged methodically, despite the fact that he has lived eleven years in the direct shadow of Thierno Aliou.